-Although most flowers have their own, individual symbolic meanings, white flowers, in general, usually represent innocence, purity, and sympathy.
-They also lend an elegant, stately look to an outdoor garden, providing a serene and tranquil landscape where one can easily relax.
-Whether you want to create an all-white garden or floral arrangement or hope to integrate white flowers into your floral designs, there are plenty of unique and beautiful blossoms to discover.
+White flowers lend an elegant, stately look to an outdoor garden, providing a serene landscape where one can easily relax.
+Whether you want to create an all-white garden or floral arrangement or hope to integrate new flowers into your garden designs, there are plenty of unique and beautiful blossoms to discover.
 Join us as we explore 75 exquisite types of white flowers to adorn your garden display.

 75 Popular Types of White Flowers:

 1. Bellflowers (Campanula)

 More than 500 species and countless subspecies of flowering plants belong to the Campanula genus within the Campanulaceae plant family.

 Commonly called bellflowers, these plants get their scientific genus name (Latin for “little bell”) and common name from the bell-like shapes of the flowers they produce.
 Most species of bellflowers are native to the Middle East and Caucuses.
 However, there are native species that grow throughout the temperate and subtropical regions throughout the Northern Hemisphere.

 The genus contains a variety of annual, biennial, and perennial flowers.
 In addition to white, different varieties also bloom in blue, purple, and pink.

 Also commonly referred to as moonvine and tropical morning glory, the moonflower (Ipomoea alba) is one of more than 600 species in the Ipomoea genus that belongs to the Convolvulaceae (morning glory) plant family.

 These plants are native to tropical and subtropical regions of the Americas but are favorites for planting in night gardens worldwide.
 The plant is a woody, night-blooming vine that can grow to about 100 feet long or tall.